learn-co-curriculum/phase-1-context-lab/README.md

 ### Access Implicitly-Set Parent Object in a Contained Function Expression

-This (no pun intended) is simple, thankfully: functions inside Objects have `this` pointing to their container so that they can access other sibling properties or functions:
+This (no pun intended) case is simple, thankfully: functions inside `Object`s have `this` set to the thing to the left of the `.`.
+This lets them point access other sibling properties and functions:

 ```js
 let byronPoodle = {